frankiennamdi/udp-server/README.md

 ## Testing

-1. LauncherTest is a slow test but good test to have.
+1. ServerLauncherTest is a slow test but good test to have.
+It test the integration of all the components and increases the test coverage about the desirable 80% threshold.

 ## NIO